FarmBot-Docs/farmbot-software/v8/Web-App/farm-designer.md

 # Move to location mode

 Pressing the <span class="fb-button fb-gray">MOVE MODE</span> button in the map menu will enter a **move to location** mode.
-Click any spot within the map grid to mark it with an :fa-times:.
+Click any spot within the map grid to mark it with an <i class="fa fa-times"></i>.
 Then press <span class="fb-button fb-gray">MOVE TO THIS COORDINATE</span> to send FarmBot to the selected position.
 You can optionally enter a new coordinate for the **Z-AXIS**.

 ![move_to.png](move_to.png)